How to Calibrate a Sound Level Meter

 Yes, acoustic calibrators must be calibrated periodically (typically every 12-24 months) to ensure their output sound pressure level is accurate.
 An expired or out-of-tolerance calibrator will invalidate all sound level meter field checks performed with it.

-Track Sound Level Meter Calibrations Automatically
+Generate Sound Level Meter Calibration Certificates Automatically